vaasu2002/Kafka-Producer-Consumer/README.md

-# Kafka Producer and Consumer code for sending sensor data to Kafka and from Kafka to MongoDB
+# Kafka Producer and Consumer script for sensor data